-Babalú-Ayé is a West African, Central African and African Diaspora orisha (like a saint) of contagious diseases and epidemics, and healing from them.
+Babalú-Ayé is a West African, Central African and African Diaspora orisha of contagious diseases and epidemics, but also healing from them.
 As the orisha of both sickness and healing, he is both feared and loved.

 In New York, we mostly know the saints through Caribbean traditions, especially Yoruba (parts of Nigeria/Benin/Togo) traditions in Cuba.
 Actually there are many related faiths in West Africa, Central Africa and the African diaspora, just as there are many distinct, but related, variants of Judaism, Christianity and Islam.